Advertiser Disclosure

 Other Approval Considerations

-Aside from your credit score, there are several other factors that can weigh heavily on whether a bank will approve you for a new credit card.
+Aside from your credit score, several other factors can weigh heavily on whether a bank will approve you for a new credit card.

 Income

-The stated income you list on your application plays a large role in your Chase Sapphire Preferred card approval odds, because the minimum credit limit for new cardholders is $5,000.
+The stated income you list on your application plays a large role in your odds for Chase Sapphire Preferred card approval, because the minimum credit limit for new cardholders is $5,000.

-Due to this, Chase is not likely to extend that amount of credit to an applicant with relatively low income.
-We recommend that your annual income be at least $30,000 or higher before applying for the Chase Sapphire Preferred card.
+Chase is not likely to extend that amount of credit to an applicant with a relatively low income.
+We recommend that your annual income be at least $30,000 before you apply for the Chase Sapphire Preferred card.

 Length of Credit

-One issue that can be quite confusing if you’re new to credit is getting denied for a new credit card despite having a relatively high score.
+One situation that can be pretty confusing if you’re new to credit is getting denied for a new credit card despite having a relatively high score.
 If this has happened to you, the cause might be your length of credit history.

-To simplify, credit issuers deem people who are new to credit as riskier than those who have been responsibly using credit for many years.
-We recommend that you have at least 2 years or more of good credit history before applying for the Chase Sapphire Preferred card.
+To put it simply, credit issuers deem people who are new to credit to be riskier than those who have been responsibly using credit for many years.
+We recommend that you have at least 2 years of good credit history before applying for the Chase Sapphire Preferred card.

 Recent Accounts

-If you’re familiar with the world of credit card points and miles (if not, explore the Beginner’s Guide to Points and Miles), you may have heard about the Chase 5/24 rule at some point.
-If you haven’t yet, here it is:
+If you’re familiar with the world of credit card points and miles (if you’re not, explore our beginner’s guide to points and miles), you may have heard about the Chase 5/24 rule at some point:

 The Chase Sapphire Preferred card is one of those cards affected by this rule.
-So if you’ve opened at least 5 new credit card accounts in the last 24 months, it is extremely unlikely you would be approved for the Chase Sapphire Preferred card.
+So, if you’ve opened at least 5 new credit card accounts in the last 24 months, it’s doubtful you’d be approved for the Chase Sapphire Preferred card.

 Bottom Line: Your overall credit score is just 1 part of the equation.
-In order to get approved for the Chase Sapphire Preferred card, you also need a solid income, good credit history, and fewer than 5 new accounts in the last 24 months.
+To get approved for the Chase Sapphire Preferred card, you also need a solid income, a good credit history, and fewer than 5 new accounts in the last 24 months.

 Improving your credit score isn’t as difficult as you may think!
 Image Credit: Artem via Pexels

-So if your credit score isn’t high enough to get approved for the Chase Sapphire Preferred card, what are some things you can do to improve it?
+If your credit score isn’t high enough to get approved for the Chase Sapphire Preferred card, what can you do to improve it?

-Well for starters, don’t lose hope!
-Your credit, like most things, can be improved with the right strategy and enough time.
+Well, for starters, don’t lose hope!
+Like most things, your credit can be improved with the right strategy and time.

 Get a Starter Credit Card

-If you have a low credit score or have never had a credit card at all, you’ll likely struggle to get approved for most credit cards.
+If you have a low credit score or have never had a credit card, you’ll likely struggle to get approved for most credit cards.

 Get Added as an Authorized User

-Being added as an authorized user on someone else’s credit card can make a big difference to your score.
+Being added as an authorized user on someone else’s credit card can greatly affect your score.
 It can help lower your credit utilization, improve your payment history, and increase the average age of your accounts.

-Be mindful, though — you only want to ask someone to add you as an authorized user if they are responsible with their credit.
-If you’re an authorized user on the account of someone who regularly carries a high balance and misses payments, this can negatively impact your score (even though you aren’t the main account holder).
+Be mindful, though — you only want to ask someone to add you as an authorized user if they themselves are responsible with their credit.
+If you’re an authorized user on the account of someone who regularly carries a high balance and misses payments, this can lower your own score (even though you aren’t the primary account holder).

 Get Errors Removed

-If you see anything that seems suspicious or inaccurate, you should definitely attempt to dispute the credit error.
+If you see anything suspicious or inaccurate, you should attempt to dispute the credit error.
 Depending on the severity of the error, you could see a major change in your credit score.

 Final Thoughts